 The court ruled that, by itself, dropping fruit or debris onto another person’s property is not damage.
 If that were the only problem, the court would have told Mr. Fancher to simply trim the tree himself.

-However, the damage to Mr. Fancher’s retaining wall and water lines were “actual damage” of significant value.
+However, they also decided that the damage to Mr. Fancher’s retaining wall and water lines were “actual damage” of significant value.
 As a result, the court ordered Mr. Fagella to pay for those damages.
 The court also ruled that Mr. Fagella had to entirely remove the offending tree from his property to prevent further damage.

-Instead, the plaintiff must prove real, significant property damage that costless self-remedy (such as trimming) is inadequate to fix.
+Instead, the plaintiff must prove real, significant property damage that costless self-remedy (such as trimming limbs or raking fallen debris) is inadequate to fix.

 Tree Tort and Timber Trespass